 Many scientists and philosophers believe that you are no more than a machine.
-By their account there is no afterlife, and you are no better than any other kind of animal.
-The existence of mankind, according to such thinkers, is purely the outcome of chance events, and was never the target of any real tendency, natural or supernatural, to produce life and mind.
-Their version of the universe is hostile or indifferent toward you, and you occupy no special place within it.
+By their account there is no afterlife and you are no better than any other kind of animal.
+The existence of mankind, according to such thinkers, is purely the outcome of chance events.
+There never was any tendency, natural or supernatural, to produce life and the human mind.
+The universe is hostile or indifferent toward you, and you occupy no special place within it.

-At the heart of this story about humanity lies not science, but a rarely expressed philosophical assumption that modern science, at least in principle, tells all there is to tell about you and the world.
+At the heart of this story of mankind lies not science but a rarely expressed philosophical assumption that modern science, at least in principle, tells all there is to know about you and the world.
 With his unique blend of cogency, clarity, and charm, philosopher Michael Augros hauls that assumption out into the light and demolishes it.
-The Immortal in You demonstrates how an astute use of common sense and of the universally shared contents of human experience reveals that there is more to you—much more—than science could possibly say.
+The Immortal in You demonstrates how an astute use of common sense and a study of common human experience reveal that there is more to you—much more—than science could possibly say.

-From the author of Who Designed the Designer? this modern response to the ancient exhortation "Know Thyself" delivers a wealth of fresh, powerful, and uplifting ideas about what it is to be human that will engage every thoughtful reader, regardless of their beliefs.
+From the author of Who Designed the Designer?, this modern response to the ancient exhortation "Know thyself" delivers a wealth of fresh, powerful, and uplifting ideas about what it is to be human, which will engage thoughtful readers regardless of their beliefs.

-Michael Augros holds a Ph.D. in philosophy from Boston College, and teaches at Thomas Aquinas College in Santa Paula, California.
+Michael Augros holds a Ph.D. in philosophy from Boston College and teaches at Thomas Aquinas College in Santa Paula, California.
 He is the author of Who Designed the Designer?
-A Rediscovered Path to God's Existence, and of numerous scholarly articles which have appeared in such journals as The Thomist, Angelicum, and The National Catholic Bioethics Quarterly.
+A Rediscovered Path to God's Existence and of numerous scholarly articles that have appeared in such journals as the Thomist, Angelicum, and the National Catholic Bioethics Quarterly.